infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_understandable_android.md

    android:id="@+id/usernameEntry" ... />
 ```

-In the given example, services such as TalkBack will read - "EditBox for username" when the user sets focus to EditText.
+In the given example, services such as TalkBack will read - "EditBox for username" when user sets focus to EditText.

-:white_check_mark: **Success criteria**

-- input views are paired with other descriptions in a way that they provide meaningful information about the required input type

 :no_entry_sign: **Failure criteria**

-- input views have no additional descriptions provided about the required input type
+- not providing enough context for the views that expect user interaction